Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

 For Universal Credit a payment from the scheme is only treated as earnings in the monthly assessment period in which the payment was made to you.
 This means you will not be expected to repay any Universal Credit from earlier months when you were waiting for a payment from the scheme.

-Unfortunately, this scheme is only open to self-employed people who have a tax return for 18/19.
-If you weren't self-employed until after tax year 2018/19 you aren't eligible for the Self Employment Income Support Scheme.
+Unfortunately, this scheme is only open to self-employed people who have a tax return for 19/20.
+If you didn’t start self-employment until after tax year 2019/20 you aren’t eligible for the Self Employment Income Support Scheme.

 However, if you live in Scotland you may instead be able to instead apply for a grant under a new scheme called the Newly Self-Employed Hardship Fund.